whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - Removed BT4LEContinuityFixup.kext and FakePCIID.kext and the FakePCIID plugin as AirportBrcmFixup, BrcmBluetoothInjector, BrcmFirmwareRepo, and BrcmPatchRAM2 are enough
     - Separated the RMNE device
     - Moved IGPU and HDEF contents from ACPI to config.plist
+    - Made F5 and F6 keys do nothing with SSDT-PS2.aml as they are associated with keyboard backlight which X510UA-BQ490 does not have
 5. Status: Stable

 ## System specification